There is no right or wrong answer.

 Understand how companies view the cost of living

-Because companies want to attract and retain the best people, they rely on the cost of living information, among other factors, to set competitive pay rates for the geographic markets where they hire.
+Because companies want to attract and retain the best talent, they rely on cost of living information, among other factors, to set competitive pay rates for the geographic markets where they hire.
 For example, a company typically paying $50,000 for an accounting position might pay $60,000 or more to attract accounting candidates in higher cost-of-living areas.

-With remote work thrown into the mix, companies still consider the cost of living but may discount salaries for employees living in lower-cost areas.
+With remote work thrown into the mix, companies still consider the cost of living but may discount salaries for many workers living in lower-cost areas.
 They may also point to the fact that, in a remote position, you have no commuting costs and, therefore, may be open to a lower salary.